incogkahuna/top-fan-mvp/README.md

 - 🎁 **Rewards System**: Earn points and unlock exclusive prizes
 - 📊 **Artist Dashboard**: Comprehensive analytics for artists about their fanbase
 - 🔔 **Notifications**: Stay updated with achievements and milestones
+- 📸 **Photo Gallery**: Dynamic photo gallery that automatically loads images from a folder
 - 📱 **Responsive Design**: Beautiful UI that works on all devices

 ## Tech Stack